"LOVE THE LORD YOUR GOD WITH ALL YOUR HEART AND WITH ALL YOUR SOUL AND WITH ALL YOUR MIND AND WITH ALL YOUR STRENGTH"

 In 2010, the Derrick Draw Ranch and much of the South West was involved in a severe drought.
 After 2 years of continuous drought and a cow herd dwindling, Ian and Jess decided to relocate to greener pastures.
 In 2012 M3 Cattle relocated to Oklahoma.
 Hitchita, Oklahoma and the Triple Hills Ranch is where The Millers now call home!
 The Millers take pride in raising their cattle with very little outside supplementation.
 They run their ranch using a holistic no nonsense approach to ranching, striving to take care of the animals and land God has blessed them with.

 M3 Cattle Company started out running commercial cross bred cows and Beefmaster bulls.
 Over the years we continuously tried to improve our commercial cows.
 We primarily ran Beefmaster type cattle and retained our heifers for replacements.
 Once we were 100 % Beefmaster we out crossed with reputation quality bulls (trying different breeds) striving for better results.
 We always placed emphasis on fertility, the production longevity of our females and performance.
 However, we always felt like we were behind the average on the market come sale day.
 We noticed in our own cross breeding program that the heavily influenced Angus calves always brought more money.
 In 2016 M3 Cattle purchased registered Red Angus bred heifers from Cross Diamond Cattle of Nebraska.
 All of our research lead us to Red Angus Cattle.
 Living in Oklahoma it can get hot and humid during the summer months.
 The red hided cattle do better in the heat and have less fly problems than black hided cattle.
 Red Angus cows are great mothers and the overall disposition of Red Angus cattle is incredible.
-The Red Angus Cattle Association is a leader in the industry when it comes to data, performance, carcass traits, EPD's and marketing niches.
-The Red Angus calves make more money for us - plain & simple!
+The Red Angus Cattle Association is a leader in the industry when it comes to data for performance, carcass traits, EPD's etc. The RRA ASSC offers great opportunities for finding marketing niches that can help you make more money!.
+At the end of the day The Red Angus calves make more money for us - plain & simple!
 We have expanded purchasing more moderate framed low input registered cattle from Scott & Kim Ford of Cross Diamond Cattle.
 M3 Cattle is now a proud co-op producer for Cross Diamond Red Angus.
 By implementing our no nonsense M3 Philosophy we are producing some of the best females and bulls we have ever raised.
 Come check out our Red Angus Cross Diamond Cows or feel free to call for more info.

 It all starts with the cow!